samreading/zotero-mindmap/README.md

 ### Feature Comparison

+Catalyst support all free feature and Advanced features of MindMap

 | Free                                     | Catalyst                                           |
 | ---------------------------------------- | -------------------------------------------------- |
 |  `Basic` feature of MindMap               | Advanced features of MindMap       |